 7.3.3 Settlement of CSC/Zonal Congestion

-ERCOT will use an interim Postage Stamp Allocation method for settlement of CSC/Zonal Congestion costs to QSEs as described below beginning on June 1, 2001.
-ERCOT will convert to a direct assignment of cost methodology of CSC Congestion (with pre-assigned TCRs) at the earlier of January 1, 2003 or within six (6) months after the costs of clearing CSC/Zonal Congestion during a rolling twelve (12) month period reaches twenty million dollars ($20,000,000.00).
+The interim Postage Stamp Allocation method for settlement of CSC/Zonal Congestion costs to QSEs in section 7.3.3.1will be replaced with a direct assignment of cost methodology of CSC Congestion (with pre-assigned TCRs) starting on February 14, 2002.
 Settlement will be in accordance with Section 6.9, Settlement for ERCOT-Provided Ancillary Services, and Section 7.3, Congestion Management for CSCs/Zonal Congestion.

 7.3.3.1 System Congestion Fund